recolic/microsoft-intune-archlinux/README.md

 If your edge browser is not allowing you to login, check the following logs:

-1. Any error message in `journalctl --user -u msft-identity-broker.service`?
+1. Any error message in `journalctl --user -u microsoft-identity-broker.service`?
-2. Any error message in `sudo journalctl -u msft-identity-device-broker.service`?
+2. Any error message in `sudo journalctl -u microsoft-identity-device-broker.service`?
 3. Run `seahorse` and is there Intune entries in your `login` keyring?
 Is it `set as default`?
 4. Run `ldd /usr/lib/libmsal_dbus_client.so`.
 Is there undefined reference?